doo/scanbot-sdk-example-cordova/README.md

+# Recognize barcodes, MRZ, QR codes and more.
+Detect and scan any document with OCR.

-# Example App for Scanbot SDK Cordova Plugin
+## Scanbot SDK example app for Cordova

 This example app shows how to integrate the Scanbot SDK Cordova Plugin, which is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-sdk).